 Step 3b: Fitting a linear model to the sub- or supraoptimal germination temperature range

 In the case of species B, or any experiment which fails to identify the full range of temperatures (Figure 3B), a standard linear regression can be used to identify either the Tb or the Tc.
 The inverse of the slope of this regression gives the thermal time for germination in degrees-day.
 Here, we can produce a fourth new dataset, which indicates the suboptimal temperatures identified for species B; Table 4: LM.
 This will automatically produce information for whichever single segment was identified in each unique dataset either Tb or Tc and thermal time.
 We plot the germination rate against each temperature treatment using a smooth linear model for each decile in Figure 4B (LMfig).
-Furthermore, it must be noted that this script can be used to calculate the germination base water potential (How?
+Furthermore, it must be noted that this script can be used to calculate the germination base water potential, if the data set that is analysed represents an experiment of germination in different water potential solutions.
+In this case, the values of the column Treatment would be the water potentials instead of the temperatures.
+(How?
 And where?
 I need more information here).
 Lastly, we attach a short script to produce a smooth curve in the case of irregular data exploration in SMTHfig.

 Discussion